 The Penrose Group Inc - Founder & Managing Partner - The Penrose Group Inc

-It is with great pleasure to nominate Ms Lindsey Penrose for either the Game Changer, the Authentic Leader or the Inspire Award, in recognition of her outstanding leadership and tireless efforts in building her company The Penrose Group Inc. This boutique investment bank is helping entrepreneurs exit their business with success by way of sale or merger.
-Lindsey has had The Penrose group for over 10 years and successfully sold many companies all over Canadian and the United States.
-She has been involved in several mergers and acquisitions throughout her time owning the Penrose group.
+As the founder of The Penrose Group, Ms Penrose oversees all aspects of the company's operation.
+She is particularly adept at providing advisory and other consulting services central to an organization's exit strategy.
+The Penrose group has been in business for over 10 years and successfully advised on many mergers and acquisitions all over the Canadian and the United States.
 Not only has Lindsey excelled in business but she is also an aviation enthusiast who loves to fly in her spare time.
-She is currently a private pilot flying small planes out of billy bishop airport, and she is working on her commercial licence and hopes to fly jets down the road.
+She is currently a private pilot working on her commercial license and hopes to fly jets down the road.
 Lindsey went to Seneca College to study social work and business.
 She has donated countless hours and capital to help others.
 Lindsey has been involved in several charities and volunteers every year with the Basket Brigade Canada.
 She has personally delivered food baskets to deserving families during the holidays.
 Not only is Lindsey a woman of inspiration for her business, charitable and aviation efforts but she is also an amazing person inside and out.
-She prides herself in having a strong moral compass and is an extremely empathetic person, Lindsey hopes to one day have a scholarship program for women who want to get into aviation, She is adamant about this program not excluding women of any age or background.
-Please consider her for an award in a category that she would fit best in.
-I think the 2019 Game Changer Award, the Authentic Leader Award or the Inspire Award would apply.
+She prides herself in having a strong moral compass and is an extremely empathic person.
+Lindsey hopes to one day have a scholarship program for women who want to get into aviation.

 The Checker Transportation Group - Media Manager